How to Fix A Scratched DVD & Digitize the Content for Later Play?

 - Cleaning cloth and sometimes even a disc protector

-Better Than Fixing: Backup Your DVDs
+Better Ways to Fix the Scratched DVDs: Backup Your DVDs

 Since you are looking for how to fix a scratched DVD, you should know that sometimes the scratch is beyond repair.
 That will be a disaster since you won't be able to recover any data, and it will be lost forever.
 That's why the best solution isn't always repair—it's prevention.
 Thus, you shall finish this backup task before your DVD discs get scratched.
 We will tell you two ways by which you can do so.